How to Deal with Home Insurance Adjusters: What to Say & Avoid

 5. Know your minimum acceptable number before negotiating so you don't settle under pressure.

 6. Escalate if needed.
-If talks stall, you can request appraisal (a formal process outlined in most policies), file a complaint with your state's Department of Insurance, or consult an attorney.
+Request appraisal, file a complaint with your state's Department of Insurance, or consult an attorney.
+Understanding how settlements are paid out and the typical claim payout timeline can help you spot underpayment quickly.

 Frequently Asked Questions